 Table 6 summarizes the thirteen surveys carried out by the author, with all but the first one (SA Landscapes) using Internet surveys.
 These indicate the large samples that are possible through use of the Internet.
 “Useable responses” generally means completed surveys.
 The confidence interval for most of these surveys is less than 5%.

 Table 6 Summary of survey responses

-Five studies in which the time taken to complete the survey was recorded is shown in Table 7.
-In the earlier studies when some respondents used dial-up Internet connections, it was found that there was only a 6% difference between dial-up and broadband.
+Five surveys in which the time taken to complete the survey was recorded is shown in Table 7.
+In the earlier surveys when some respondents used dial-up Internet connections, it was found that there was only a 6% difference between dial-up and broadband.

 Table 8 Breakdown of times taken to rate each scene

 Table 8 shows the breakdown of times taken to rate each scene over three surveys and reinforces the point that rating is best performed extremely quickly.
 This better ensures that the rating is based on an immediate affective judgement.
 There is a marked reduction in the number of participants who took longer than 10 seconds.
 The lengthier times are presumably those participants who apply cognitive analysis before rating the scene.
 If it is assumed that 10 seconds is the threshold for affective judgement, then 89% assessed the scenes on that basis, while 11% used cognitive judgement.
 Figure 22 shows the distribution of times per scene for two studies.